typelevel/skunk/modules/docs/src/main/paradox/tutorial/Query.md

 }
 ```

-Running this program the same output as above.
+Running this program yields the same output as above.

 ```scala mdoc:passthrough
 println("```")